socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 * Phil Sturgeon's [Build APIs You Won't Hate](https://apisyouwonthate.com/books) (@Sturgeon:2016) features a simple but effective resource identification technique and a simple table format for CELs.
 * Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) uses finite state machines as an intermediate artifact.
 * James Higginbotham has posted API design advice on the [Tyk blog](https://tyk.io/author/james-higginbotham/), for instance he advises ["Before you design your API, model your API"](https://tyk.io/before-you-design-your-api-model-your-api/) in five steps.
+The AIP model produced in the fourth step corresponds to the CEL here in DPR.

 ### Data Provenance